-2. Once the cake is baked, cooled, and sliced into layers (watch my cake slicing video), line the same bowl with plastic wrap and begin assembling the cake in the bowl using my cake filling method, which involves alternating layers of cake with layers of filling.
+2. Once the cake is baked, cooled, and sliced into layers (watch my cake slicing video), line the same bowl with plastic wrap and begin assembling the cake in the bowl using my cake filling method, which involves alternating layers of cake with layers of filling right inside the bowl.

 3. Once the cake is filled to the top of the bowl, cover it in plastic wrap and put it in the freezer for 30 minutes or until the cake is cold enough to release from the pan.